andrewkatson/Denarii/utils/gui/README.md

 ## Considerations
 * Between runs you will need to kill `denarii_wallet_rpc_server` sometimes because it can get orphaned on Linux.
 But if you re-run it will just work so you don't *have* to kill it.
-* On Windows `denariid.exe` will fail to connect to the network and will be auto restarted by the GUI so be patient before attempting to mine
+* On Windows and Mac `denariid.exe/denariid` will fail to connect to the network and will be auto restarted by the GUI so be patient before attempting to mine
 * There is currently no way beyond looking at the terminal to see how far along synchronization is.